Updated: Jan 3

 Having said that…

 Once we have the revelation of equality in Messiah, then we can speak of distinctions without it leading to pride or elitism.
 Paul himself speaks of male headship in the home.
 Without equality, we can see in the Muslim world (and in other cultures) how this leads to abuse.
 However, with equality, the husband leads his home as a servant, not as a tyrant.
+He lays down his life for his wife, as Messiah did for us.
 As much as we hate to admit it, there are clear and obvious differences between males and females.

 When it comes to Israel and Jewish believers, there is a unique call on what Dan Juster coined as “the saved remnant of Israel.”
 The Jewish people were set apart with a specific role: